Q-Future/Co-Instruct/README.md

 </div>
 </div>

-_An study on open-ended multi-image quality comparison: a dataset, a model and a benchmark._
+_A study on open-ended multi-image quality comparison: a dataset, a model and a benchmark._

 ## Demo